cirrascalecloudservices/ccs-cli/README.md

 1. Install git from https://git-scm.com/download/win
 2. Install python
-   1. if installing python from windows app store then be sure to add pip path to windows path using "advanced system settings".
+   1. if installing python from windows app store then be sure to add pip path to windows path using "advanced system settings" -> "environment variables".
    1. if installing python from https://www.python.org/downloads then be sure to check "Add python to path".

 <pre>